 Add color dimension

-One all over color, especially if you have dark hair is going to be very difficult to see any details in your hair.
+One all-over color, especially if you have dark hair, will be very difficult to see any details in your hair.

 Adding in highlights into darker hair or even lowlights into lighter hair can really make your braids and twists pop!